 - There is a small store with limited essential groceries.
-Ice and bait available for purchase.
+Ice and bait are available for purchase.

-Are you planning a trip to Kooljaman any time soon, or perhaps you have been recently.
+Are you planning a trip to Kooljaman any time soon, or perhaps you have been recently?
 Would love to hear your thoughts.
-That said if your ever in the area and have the opportunity to visit you’d have to have your head in the sand to pass it up.
+That said if you are ever in the area and have the opportunity to visit you’d have to have your head in the sand to pass it up.

 You Might Also Enjoy

 Kooljaman – Cape Leveque is a great experience that everyone should have if the opportunity arises.